Well-posedness and exponential stability for Boussinesq systems on real hyperbolic Manifolds and application: Introduction

-This paper is organized as follows: Section \ref{S2} presents the real hyperbolic space and the Boussinesq system, Section \ref{S3} gives the $L^p-L^q$-dispersive and smoothing estimates and the proofs of the global existence of linear and semilinear equations, Section \ref{S4} provide the exponential stability and the application to existence of periodic mild solution for Boussinesq system.
-Our main theorems are Theorem \ref{thm1}, \ref{PeriodicThm}, \ref{stability} and \ref{pest}.
+This paper is organized as follows: in Section \ref{S2}, we present the real hyperbolic space, some geometric operators and the setting of Boussinesq systems; in Section \ref{S3}, we give the $L^p-L^q$-dispersive and smoothing estimates and the proofs of the global existence of linear and semilinear equations; in Section \ref{S4}, we provide the exponential stability and the application to existence of periodic mild solution for the Boussinesq system; in Appendix \ref{app}, we discuss about the influence of gravitational fields to the well-posedness and give some boundedness of improper integrals.\\ {\bf Notations.} Through this paper we use the following notations:\\ $\bullet$ The space of the bounded and continuous functions from $\r_+$ to the space $L^r(X)$ is denoted by $C_b(\r_+,L^r(X))$.\\ $\bullet$ The norm on the Cartesian product space $ L^r({\mathbf M};\Gamma(T{\mathbf M})) \times L^r({\mathbf M};\mathbb{R}) $ is defined by